arpit-saxena/DevRecruitBackend/README.md

   - Email: mod@gmail.com
   - Password: 7aWr7shz8YKkBVB

+PS: You can also login with your own Google account.
+You will be redirected to Google where you can see what all information you will be sharing with app.
+The app won't be able to see your password or any other info than what's mentioned on the Google log in.

 ## Current Known Bugs and Problems
  - [#13](https://github.com/arpit-saxena/DevRecruitBackend/issues/13): Currently, images are not supported by the hosted app as Heroku doesn't support it and S3 wasn't configured properly
  - No Payment system